Vulpelo/hide-youtube-shorts/Readme.md

 Firefox add-on that hides YouTube-shorts videos from home page, subscriptions and search results.
 Also allows you to hide "Shorts" tab.

+## Features

+- Hiding Shorts tab
+- Hiding Shorts only selected pages (home/subscription/channel/search page)
+- Setting a timeout to not allow checking for shorts more often than a specified time (to reduce calling hiding shorts function to reduce page load) (off by default)
+- Adds a close button to a shelf with shorts located on subscription page (off by default)

 ## Installation

 ### Firefox